NaheedRayan/online-code-editor/README.md

 - **Autocompletion**: Autocompletion is currently disabled but can be enabled by uncommenting the respective lines in the code.

 ### Backend Server

+Check this repo if you need backend server : https://github.com/NaheedRayan/code-execution-engine

 The `runCode` function in `CodeRunner.js` sends the code to a backend server at `http://localhost:8080/submit`.
 You need to implement or configure this server to handle the code execution requests and return the results.

 ### Polling for Results